matt-harvey/dailycashmanager/user_guide/Transactions.rst

   as is.
 - There should be a box near the bottom right of the transaction panel, containing today's date.
-If you are entering the transaction on the same day on which the transaction occurred (generally a good idea), you can leave this as is; otherwise, manually enter the date the transaction actually occurred in this box.
+If you are entering the transaction on the same day the the transaction occurred (generally a good idea), you can leave this as is; otherwise, manually enter the date the transaction actually occurred in this box.
 - At the bottom right of the transaction panel, click *Save* to confirm and save the transaction; or click *Clear* if you want to abandon this transaction entry and start again.